DrK-Lo/lotterhoslabprotocols/How-to-publish-a-paper.md

 # Thinking backwards from a deadline

 This timeline assumes you have a full rough draft 3 months before a deadline.
+Prior to this time, make sure you have a target journal and stay within the word limit as you write.

+* Week -12: Rough draft ready.
+A rough draft should not be missing many citations, and should have near-final versions of all the figures and tables.
+* Week -9 to -10: Meeting with co-authors to go over current draft of manuscript, approve methods, decide what figures to include, etc. Keep in mind this meeting could take a couple of weeks to get on the books (so should be planned in week -11).
+* Week -8: Full draft ready, with high quality figures.
+Make sure this draft is formatted for submission (e.g. word counts, figure number, etc.).
+* Week - 6 to 7: Two weeks for comments from co-authors.
+Continue to improve manuscript while waiting for comments.
+* Week -5:  Incorporate comments from co-authors.
+Plan another meeting with co-authors if needed.
+* Week - 4: Make sure final draft is formatted for submission (e.g. word counts, figure number, etc.)
+* Week -2 to -3: Two weeks for final comments from all co-authors.
 * Week -1: Fine editing, grammar, figure references, bibliography edits.
 Leave 2-3 hours for submission.
-* Week -2 to -3: Two weeks for final comments from all co-authors.
-* Week - 4: Make sure final draft is formatted for submission (e.g. word counts, figure number, etc.)
-* Week -5:  Incorporate comments from co-authors.
-Plan another meeting with co-authors if needed.
-* Week - 6 to 7: Two weeks for comments from co-authors.
-Continue to improve manuscript while waiting for comments.
-* Week -8: Full draft ready, with high quality figures.
-Make sure this draft is formatted for submission (e.g. word counts, figure number, etc.).
-* Week -9 to -10: Meeting with co-authors to go over current draft of manuscript, approve methods, decide what figures to include, etc. Keep in mind this meeting could take a couple of weeks to get on the books (so should be planned in week -11).
-* Week -12: Rough draft ready.
-A rough draft should not be missing many citations, and should have near-final versions of all the figures and tables.

 # Using Google Docs